lsst-dm/doiutils/README.md

 ## Developing doiutils

-The best way to start contributing to doiutils is by cloning this repository, creating a virtual environment, and running the `make init` command:
+The best way to start contributing to lsst-doiutils is by cloning this repository, creating a virtual environment, and running the `make init` command:

 ```sh
 git clone https://github.com/lsst-dm/doiutils.git